opendocsg/slw-judgments-backfill/2004_SGHC_91/report.md

 **_The pleas of guilt_**

 25     The greater part of the petitioners’ arguments disputed the validity of their pleas of guilt below.
 The c irc umstanc es under whic h the High Court would exerc ise its revisionary powers in suc h c ases are firmly settled.
 Sec tion 180(b) of the CPC states that if the ac c used understands the nature and c onsequenc es of his plea and intends to admit without qualific ation the offenc e alleged against him, he may plead guilty to the c harge and the c ourt may c onvic t him on it.
-In _Ganesun s/o Kannan v PP_ [1996] 3 SLR 560, I adopted the three c ommon law safeguards for a valid plea of guilt as laid down in _Lee Weng Tuck v PP_ [1989] 2 MLJ 143:
+In _Ganesun s/o Kannan v PP_ <span class="citation">[1996] 3 SLR 560</span>, I adopted the three c ommon law safeguards for a valid plea of guilt as laid down in _Lee Weng Tuck v PP_ [1989] 2 MLJ 143:

  (a) an ac c used should plead guilty by his own mouth and not through his c ounsel;